So you are curious to know more about front-end developer salary expectations?

 If you are new to web development, your first role will most likely be an entry-level front-end web developer job.

 Entry-level front-end web developers may just have graduated with a relevant college degree, finished a coding bootcamp, or taught themselves front-end skills using online courses and tutorials.

 To land an entry-level position, you need to have a professional portfolio to showcase your skills and your best work samples.

 While entry-level developers need plenty of guidance from more experienced colleagues, they should be able to finish some tasks independently, too.

 How much do entry-level front-end web developers earn, then?

-As an entry-level front-end web developer, you can expect to make $70,905 per year, according to Glassdoor.
+As an entry-level front-end web developer, you can expect to make a total of $86,317 per year, according to Glassdoor.
 This number consists of an average salary of $81,135 plus an estimated additional pay of $5,182 per year.

-We see some variation in the numbers, but we can say that an entry-level front-end web developer makes between $60K and $70K per year in the US.
+We see variation in the numbers, but we can say that an entry-level front-end web developer makes between $65K and $101K per year in the US.

 2: Senior-level front-end developer salary

 Senior level front-end web developers are the most experienced and therefore the highest-paid front-end web developers on the job market.